There is an option now on your profile page

 obey the Three Laws, or even have them as part of their programming.
 An obvious example of this would be creating a Killer Robot

 for a purpose like fighting a war.
 For such a kind of robot, the Three Laws would be a hindrance to its intended function.
-(Asimov did, however, suggest a workaround for this: an autonomous spaceship programmed with the Three Laws could easily blow up spaceships full of people because, being itself an unmanned spaceship, would assume that any other spaceships were unmanned as well.)
+(Asimov did, however, suggest a workaround for this: an autonomous spaceship programmed with the Three Laws could easily blow up spaceships full of people because, being an unmanned spaceship, it could be led to believe that other spaceships were unmanned as well.)

 Also see Second Law My Ass